carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

      height="300" />
 </a>

-5. Now, you can view the new file to upload to your terminal of RStudio.
+5. Now, you can view a new file in your terminal of R Studio
 <a href="{{ page.root }}/fig/02-05-12.png">
   <img src="{{ page.root }}/fig/02-05-12.png" alt="Upload data with R studio."
      width="800"